Questions? Want to book by phone? Please don’t hesitate to call or email us.

 A Scripture Study Tour of the Holy Land and Egypt

 We’re off!
 Our exciting adventure begins with a morning flight from Salt Lake City (or home airport) to Tel Aviv, Israel.
-Arriving on Sunday afternoon, we catch our first glimpse of the Holy Land as we land at Ben Gurion Airport.
+Arriving on Saturday afternoon, we catch our first glimpse of the Holy Land as we land at Ben Gurion Airport.
 Following arrival formalities, we will be met by our guide and luxury coach driver, who will take us on to Tel Aviv, where we will overnight at the lovely Metropolitan Hotel, just a block from the Mediterranean Sea.
+A nice dinner is included at the hotel.
 D

 Driving up the coast, we will visit the ruins of ancient Caesarea, the magnificent seaport and capital city built by Herod the Great.
 Next we will visit Mount Carmel, the traditional site of Elijah’s confrontation with the priests of Baal.
 On we go to Haifa, Israel’s third largest city and major seaport, stopping at Kaiser’s Watch, where two apostles dedicated the Holy Land.
 Our final stop will be Megiddo in the beautiful Jezreel Valley.
-We will check in to the Ein Gev Hotel (or similar) near the shores of the Sea of Galilee for three nights.
+We continue to Tiberias where we check in to the Leonardo Plaza Hotel (or similar) near the shores of the Sea of Galilee for three nights.
 We also visit Nof Ginosar where we will view an ancient boat from the time of Christ that has been reclaimed from the sea.
 B, D

 It is easy to see why Jesus loved Galilee as we visit places where He walked, taught, and performed many miracles.
 This morning we will boat across the Sea of Galilee to visit the ruins of Capernaum, the town Jesus called His own city, where He spent almost two years of His three-year ministry.
 At the Mount of Beatitudes we will take time to reflect on Jesus’ great Sermon on the Mount.
 Next we will ascend Mount Tabor, the traditional site of the Transfiguration.
 We then journey to Nazareth, the bustling city which was once the little town where Jesus spent His youth.
 At Nazareth we visit a first-century village showing life at the time of Christ.
 We stay again in Tiberius tonight.
 B, D